theias/ias_package_shell/README.md

 #### Libraries

-As this is a progressive framework, you do not need to know this in order to use the framework.
+As this is a progressive framework, you do not need to know how to use libraries this in order to use the framework.
 However, things have been written which allow you to organize your programs better, standardize, and reduce code.

 All of the scripting languages listed above have corresponding libraries which (for example):